 - Generally speaking, when the Sun is low on the horizon, the potential for interference from clouds and haze is greater

-Recommendation: if observing at an edge location, be sure to read the Technical Note to understand limitations and consult other reliable sources to verify your plans.
+Recommendation: if observing at an edge location, be sure to read the Advanced Solar Eclipse Planning tutorial and our Technical Note to understand limitations and consult other reliable sources to verify your plans.

 Other eclipse types

 Certain eclipses are known as 'hybrid': they are observed as annular eclipses towards the ends of the path, and total at locations in the middle of the path ('ends' means the east/west limits and 'middle' refers to longitude rather than latitude, broadly speaking).
 Check the magnitude at max eclipse to determine the local circumstances.
 Examples from Apr 20 2023:

 - At this location in the southern Indian Ocean, the eclipse was annular

 - But near Exmouth, Western Australia, it was total

 In some circumstances for some eclipses, there is an area within the central path in which an eclipse may appear neither total or nor annular (nor partial): this is the zone of the 'broken ring' eclipse.
 For eclipse circumstances where the magnitude closely approaches or only just exceeds 1.00, interesting edge effects are sure to be seen.

 Some eclipses are characterized like this along much or all of the path, because the Moon's umbra only just reaches the surface of the Earth.
 A famous example is the hybrid eclipse of Apr 17 1912, occurring just two days after the sinking of the Titanic.

 Near Paris, the path width is only 2km, and the eclipse scrapes its way to magnitude 1.000 for a grand total of 2.6 seconds!
 (Link)